peec/laravel-aws/README.md

 ## Create your laravel app

+You have two options:

+- (Option 1.)
+Have the laravel app inside a `web` folder in the root of this repo. **recommended**.
+- (Option 2.)
+Have the laravel app at a separate git repository, and configure so that on deploy it pulls the sources for your app via git.

+With option 1. you also can benefit of beanstalk app rollbacks etc. Recommended.

 ### Option 1. have the laravel app inside this folder

+With option 1 you have the benefit to rollback to previous app releases.
+Which is a big part of beanstalk.

 #### Clone this repo and create a new laravel app